Overview

 • Reinforce correct application of the three-pronged protocol of past, present and future

-6 EMDR Europe CPD points applied for.
+6 EMDR CPD points awarded.

 The Trainer